mkalyoncu/ConsumeOperations/README.md

 # Consume Operations

 Consume Operations is a simple message receiving system.
-The app consumes messages which are sended from [Message Send Operations](https://github.com/mkalyoncu/MessageSendOperations) project and write logs to stdout.
+The app consumes messages which are sended from [Message Send Operations](https://github.com/mkalyoncu/MessageSendOperations) project and writes logs to stdout.

+### Contents

+EndPoint.java class has written to make channel and connection of message queue easily reachable.

+Properties file externalizes the configuration and to store the key-value pairs of message queue.
+It can be accessable by getProperty() method from PropertiesReader.java class.

-In the project, there is a Worker.java class that does the receiving and also it is implemented from Runnable interface.
-I created two workers and when the app starts, the two workers are start their thread too.
+In the project, there is a Worker.java class which receives and writes messages to stdout.
+Also it is implemented from Runnable interface to work with threads.

+There are two workers created in the main class.
+When the app starts, the workers start their thread too.
 So the app may consume **two packages at one time**.

 ### Requirements